Mike DeBardeleben: Adult life and death

 DeBardeleben was arrested in 1966 for kidnapping and sodomising a young girl, a crime he committed with Davis's male cousin.
-This was DeBardeleben's first known sex offence.
+This was DeBardeleben's first known sexual offence.
 But after the jury discovered that the victim had gotten into the car with the two men voluntarily, the charges were ultimately withdrawn.
 Two times within a short period of time, Davis fell pregnant with DeBardeleben's child; the first pregnancy ended in a miscarriage after DeBardeleben shoved her down a flight of stairs.
 They were already divorced when she gave birth to his daughter, Lindsey.

 When he married Caryn, his fourth wife, she was twelve years his junior.
-She was a high school student and was 17-years-old.
 When Secret Service agents searched DeBardeleben's home after his first arrest for counterfeiting in 1976, they discovered a printing press, as well as a collection of dildos, whips, vibrators, and a stack of five-by-seven cards containing the names, addresses, measurements, and physical characteristics of numerous women.
-His house had amateur sadomasochistic pornography all over the walls.
-Evidence found led to him being convicted and sentenced to the Federal Penitentiary in Danbury, Connecticut where DeBardeleben's intelligence quotient was determined to be approximately 127.
+His house also had amateur sadomasochistic pornography all over the walls.
+Evidence found led to him being convicted and sentenced to the Federal Correctional Institution, Danbury where DeBardeleben's intelligence quotient was determined to be approximately 127.

-During his imprisonment DeBardeleben wrote; "I feel that I have been unjustly tormented, degraded and shit upon by society (specifically the American Justice System-which is rotten to the core).
+During his imprisonment he wrote; "I feel that I have been unjustly tormented, degraded and shit upon by society (specifically the American Justice System-which is rotten to the core).
 In order to regain an adequate self-image, I feel compelled to somehow restore my self-respect.
-If I were to shit upon society for an adequate monetary gain, commensurate with the pan I have suffered and not get caught, it would accomplish my objective."
+If I were to shit upon society for an adequate monetary gain, commensurate with the pain I have suffered and not get caught, it would accomplish my objective."
 In 1978, after spending time at a halfway house, DeBardeleben moved to Arlington, Virginia, where he purchased a 1977 Ford Thunderbird to resume his criminal activity.
 At the same time, a misunderstanding at the Crime Information Center led authorities to conclude that DeBardeleben had recently died.